haniya1305/cosc123_demo/report.md

 If you want **bold** text, use double stars.

+If you want to make text *italics*, is single stars.

 If you want to make a list, use hyphens :
 - List 1
 - List 2